O'Connell Street: Regeneration

 The street is used as the main route of the annual St. Patrick's Day Parade, and as the setting for the 1916 Commemoration every Easter Sunday.
 It also serves as a major bus route artery through the city centre.
 The modern tram, the Luas, has undergone an extension and trams now run once again through O'Connell Street.
 It only travels in one direction, the return loop, to link the system at St. Stephen's Green, runs via Marlborough Street, parallel with and east of O'Connell Street.

 Flora and fauna

-In his 1937 book "The Way That I Went", Irish naturalist Robert Lloyd Praeger noted that "undoubtedly the most interesting zoological feature that Dublin has to offer is the Wagtail roost on O'Connell Street".
+In his 1937 memoir The Way That I Went, Irish naturalist Robert Lloyd Praeger noted that "undoubtedly the most interesting zoological feature that Dublin has to offer is the Wagtail roost on O'Connell Street".
 Early in the winter of 1929, a number of pied wagtails settled in a London plane tree on the north side of Nelson's Pillar.
-The next autumn, approximately two thousand of the same species of bird re-appeared, occupying three or four adjacent trees in the same area.
+The next autumn, approximately two thousand of the same species of bird reappeared, occupying three or four adjacent trees in the same area.
 Praeger noted that "...so large a colony in such apparently unsuitable surroundings is remarkable".